tankangliang/tp/docs/UserGuide.md

 ### Filtering clients by country: `country filter`

-Filters the list of clients by a specified country.
+Filters the list of clients by the specified country.

 Format: `country filter c/COUNTRY_CODE`